 - No dunking is allowed during warm-ups.

-- Game time is game time but it also forfeit time if a team is not available.
+- Game time is game time but it also forfeits time if a team is not available

 B. TIME LIMITS/SCORING/TIME OUTS